How to Put a Baby Up for Adoption [Complete Guide]

 Six Steps for Putting a Child Up for Adoption

-How to “Give a Baby Up” for Adoption
+How to Put Your Baby Up for Adoption [6 Steps]

-Step 1: How to Start the Adoption Process – Determine if Adoption is Right for You and Your Child
+Step 1: Determine if Adoption is Right for You and Your Child

-Before even starting the adoption process, the most important step you can take for yourself and your baby is learning about the benefits of adoption to see how it could give your baby a better life.
+Before even starting the process of “giving a baby up” for adoption, the most important step you can take for yourself and your baby is learning about the benefits of adoption to see how it could give your baby a better life.

 The benefits of adoption for your baby are things like: